clandrew/wdrp/README.md

 ![Setup instructional image](https://raw.githubusercontent.com/clandrew/wdrp/master/Images/Setup04.PNG)

-When you're done, there should be a file gen_DiscordRichPresence.dll in the Plugins folder, plus a folder inside that called DiscordRichPresence.
+When you're done, there should be a file **gen_DiscordRichPresence.dll** in the Plugins folder, plus a folder inside that called DiscordRichPresence.

-4. Now open Winamp (or restart it if it was already open), and go to Preferences.
+4. Now open Winamp (or restart it if it was already open), and go to **Preferences**.

 ![Setup instructional image](https://raw.githubusercontent.com/clandrew/wdrp/master/Images/Setup05.png)